wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 A slightly better method might be to use both the average rating of a user and the average rating of a movie to make each prediction.
 This gives us an RMSE of 0.845.
-Since this method also uses the true average rating of a movie, it should be compared to our second method with an RMSE of 0.804.
+Since this method also uses the true average rating of a movie, it should be compared to our second method, which has an RMSE of 0.804.
 With this method, where we don't need to predict the average rating, the improvement is more significant.